LENT IN PRACTICE

 seen thy tears; behold I will add to thy days.”
 “I

+will come and heal.”
 Or she exacts the practical

 exercise of Christian charity: “Love your enemies,